BA Russian Studies / Overview

 - Study course units spanning history, society, culture, media, film and politics in Russia, the former Soviet Union, Poland and south-east Europe.

 - Spend a year abroad in a Russian-speaking country.
 Due to the current flight restrictions to Russia, students will have the option of studying in Estonia, Latvia, Lithuania or Kazakhstan.

 - Join the University Russian Society and enjoy a variety of social events, such as Russian cookery, craft workshops, film nights and more.

-- Study at a university ranked fourth in the UK for Russian and East European Studies (Complete University Guide 2021) and in the top ten in the UK for Languages, Literature and Linguistics (THE World University Rankings by Subject 2020).
+- Study at a university ranked in the top 10 in the UK for Russian and East European Studies (Complete University Guide 2023).

 Policy on additional costs